 (a) Core Courses: Master's students must obtain an average grade of B (3.0) or above in the 7 M.A. core courses.
-The common portion of the M.A. core consists of Fundamentals of Macroeconomic Theory (ECO 6204), Fundamentals of Microeconomic Theory (ECO 6112), Microeconomic Theory I (ECO 7115), Macroeconomic Theory I (ECO 7206), Mathematical Methods in Economic Analysis I (ECO 7405), Econometric Methods I (ECO 7424), and either Econometric Methods II (ECO 7425) or Econometric Methods III (ECO 7426).
+The common portion of the M.A. core consists of Fundamentals of Macroeconomic Theory (ECO 6204), Fundamentals of Microeconomic Theory (ECO 6112), Microeconomic Theory I (ECO 6174), Macroeconomic Theory I (ECO 6019), Mathematical Methods in Economic Analysis I (ECO 6405), Econometric Methods I (ECO 6420), and Econometric Methods II (ECO 6425).
 These core courses add to a total of 21 credit hours.

-(b) Research Requirement: Master's students must either write an M.A. thesis for 6 credits (ECO 6971), or take an advanced course in applied economics (7000-level or approved by the Graduate Director) which involves writing a research paper (3 credits).
+(b) Research Requirement: Master's students must either write an M.A. thesis for 6 credits (ECO 6971), or take an advanced course in applied economics approved by the Graduate Director which involves writing a research paper (3 credits).